Analytics at Adobe

-I spent a summer at Adobe Technology Labs (Bangalore) with a multidisciplinary team consisting of a data scientist, Moumita Sinha, as a mentor and two co-interns.
+I spent a summer at Adobe Technology Labs (Bangalore) with a multidisciplinary team consisting of two co-interns and a data scientist, Moumita Sinha as our mentor.
 We decided to study and visualize shopping cart abandonment for the purpose of permission marketing.

 keywords: collaboration, visualization, data science